sommai - Fotolia

 This converged infrastructure groups multiple IT components (servers, data storage devices, networking equipment and software) into a single, optimised on-site computing package for IT infrastructure management, automation and orchestration.
 With a pool of centrally managed computers, storage and networking resources, they can be shared across a wider range of corporate applications.
 Policy-driven processes can be used to manage these shared resources.

 HPE coined the term composable infrastructure to denote its hyper-convergence approach to datacentre architecture (now augmented with its recent Simplivity acquisition).
 This offers the ability to compose and recompose fluid pools of compute, storage and fabric for any application or workload.
-In a similar vein, Cisco extends the functionality of its unified computing system management with a software-defined infrastructure (SDI) that treats infrastructure as code, disaggregating compute resources so they can be programmed and automatically managed more efficiently.
+In a similar vein, Cisco extends the functionality of its unified computing system management with a software-defined infrastructure (SDI) that treats infrastructure as code, disaggregating computer resources so they can be programmed and automatically managed more efficiently.
 In this way, infrastructure resources become fluid pools that can be composed dynamically.

 Hyper-convergence may ultimately lead enterprises to adopt a serverless computing model.
 This does not mean getting rid of the hardware on which a service or application runs, but rather the capacity to provide a function as a service in a unified environment.